awesome-astra/docs/docs/pages/astra/download-scb.md

 Once you sign in and land on your Astra Home, reach the Quick Start page for the database whose Secure Connect Bundle you want to obtain.
-You can do so either through the database list in the left-panel navigation bar, or from the Databases overwiew in the main panel:
+You can do so either through the database list in the left-panel navigation bar, or from the Databases overview in the main panel:

 ??? note "From the navigation bar"